Motorcycle Accident Attorneys for North Carolina

 What should I do after a motorcycle accident?

 By law, you are required to exchange insurance and contact information with the other driver.
 You should also seek medical attention immediately, even if you feel that you are not seriously injured.
 Some motorcycle accident injuries may not be apparent immediately.
 If left untreated, these injuries can worsen and even cause permanent damage, so we encourage you to seek medical treatment even if you don’t feel injured.

 We also recommend getting the contact information of any witnesses, taking pictures at the scene, and taking notes.
-This information can prove useful later.
+This information can prove to be useful later.
 If you were seriously injured, calling an attorney is also beneficial.
 Recovering a fair settlement can be difficult, but a skilled lawyer can represent your interests to seek maximum compensation.

 What are some common motorcycle injuries?

 A motorcyclist may be at risk of experiencing the following injuries in an accident: road rash, head trauma, spinal cord injuries, amputation, internal organ damage, leg and foot injuries, broken bones, and facial trauma.
 The type and severity of an injury will vary depending on the speed of the collision, location of impact, safety gear the motorcyclist was wearing, and more.

 What are North and South Carolina’s helmet laws?